equinor/dlisio/python/data/chap2/README.rst

 7K-file.dlis                        Testing that files between 4 and 8 kB are
                                     read correctly.

+attrs-inconsistency-type-pred.dlis  First implicit lrs expects successor, but
+                                    what follows is an explicit lrs with no predecessor

 incomplete-sul.dlis                 Incomplete storage unit label

 incomplete-vr.dlis                  Incomplete visible record